anushirahatti/Bank-Marketing-Analysis/README.md

 •ROC (Receiver Operating Characteristics) curve

 **Accuracy:** The Accuracy is the most commonly used metric to judge a data model and is actually not a clear indicator of the performance.
-The worse happens when classes are imbalanced. it is simply a ratio of correctly predicted observation to the total observations.
+The worse happens when classes are imbalanced.
+It is simply a ratio of correctly predicted observation to the total observations.
 One may think that, if we have high accuracy then our model is best.
 Yes, accuracy is a great measure but only when you have symmetric datasets where values of false positive and false negatives are almost same.
 Therefore, you have to look at other parameters to evaluate the performance of your model.
 For our model, we have got 0.803 which means our model is approx. 80% accurate.

 Accuracy = TP+TN/TP+FP+FN+TN

 **Confusion Matrix:** The confusion matrix is the summary of prediction results on a classification problem.
 The number of correct and incorrect predictions are summarized with count values and are broken down by each class.
 This is the key to the confusion matrix.
 The confusion matrix shows the ways in which the classification model is confused when it makes the predictions.
-It gives us insight not only into the errors being made by a classifier but more importantly the types of errors that are being made So that we can remove them easily.
+It gives us the insight not only into errors being made by a classifier but more importantly the types of errors that are being made.
+So that we can remove them easily.

 **Precision-Recall or PR curve:** Precision-Recall is the required measure of success of prediction when the classes are very imbalanced.
 In information retrieval, precision is the measure of result relevancy, while recall is a measure of how many truly relevant results are returned.
 The precision-recall curve shows the tradeoff between precision and recall for different threshold.
 The high area under the curve represents both high recall and high precision, where high precision relates to a low false positive rate, and high recall relates to a low false negative rate.
 High scores for both show that the classifier is returning accurate results (high precision), as well as returning a majority of all positive results (high recall).